Food in Sicily Italy: A Foodie’s Guide to Regional Flavors and Culinary Traditions

 Cassata Siciliana

 After that, the cake is covered in marzipan...
-Can you imagine?
-Under that marzipan is a layer of chocolate chips and more marzipan over angel food cake.
+Can you imagine the rich sweetness?
+Under all that marzipan is a layer of chocolate chips and more marzipan over angel food cake.

 Next, a green ring is frosted around the top of the marzipan and cassata is topped with small candied slices of fruit.